Top local movers for Reno to Kansas City moves

 - Kansas City is less walkable than Reno with a score of 35 out of 100 vs Reno’s 40 out of 100.

-- Kansas City has a bike-friendliness score 35 out of 100, which means it isn't as accessible to and safe for cyclists as Reno, which has a score of 52 out of 100.
+- Kansas City has a bike-friendliness score of 35 out of 100, which means it isn’t as accessible or safe for cyclists as Reno, which has a score of 52.

 - Kansas City’s crime rate is higher than Reno with a score of 58.4 compared to Reno’s 46.26.
 This means that Kansas City neighborhoods are safer than 58.4% of all U.S. neighborhoods, and Reno neighborhoods are safer than 46.26%.